Kinguard/manual/README.md

 The goal is to have specific product related material in seperate branches, but for now the master branch is written for OpenProducts KEEP.

+Currently there is the old manual for OPI in a seperte branch: https://github.com/Kinguard/manual/blob/opi/README.md

 Tools
 =====